Storing explosives (including fireworks)

-Your application will be considered, and, if approved, a Certificate of Licence or Registration will be issued.
+Your application will be considered and, if approved, a licence will be issued.

-We have the power to refuse or revoke explosives storage licences and registrations, if we have reason to consider that you are not fit to hold a licence, or if the storage arrangements are unsuitable.
+We can refuse to issue explosives storage licences (or revoke them once issued) if we have reason to consider that a person is not fit to hold a licence, or if the storage arrangements are unsuitable.

-You must not supply fireworks to anyone under the age of 18.
-If you do, you could face a fine of up to £5,000 and/or six months imprisonment.
+You must not supply adult (class F2 and F3) fireworks to anyone under the age of 18.
+If you do, you could face an unlimited fine and/or imprisonment for up to three months.